Manufacturing Engineering Technology

 Modern manufacturing has become exceedingly complex because of rapidly increasing technology.

-Students in the major are introduced to the fundamentals of engineering, materials, and production processes used within industry.
-The program provides in-depth technical content in advanced manufacturing with an emphasis on automated manufacturing and computer integrated manufacturing.
+The Bachelor of Science in Manufacturing Engineering Technology (MFET) introduces students to the fundamentals of engineering, materials, and production processes used within industry.
+The curriculum provides in-depth technical content in advanced manufacturing with an emphasis on automated manufacturing and computer integrated manufacturing.
 Students get to design, develop, and construct projects in laboratory-based courses.
 Technologies commonly used in industry are emphasized throughout the curriculum.
 Seniors are encouraged to participate in a cooperative education or internship experience to further enhance their knowledge in technical areas within an industrial environment.

 Laboratory Facilities for MFET majors: